- 2 cups whole wheat flour

 Simple and delicious, you can always tailor these recipes to your liking.
 Feel free to get creative and add a handful of blueberries, bits of chocolate, or a handful or nuts/seeds.
 This recipe can easily also be made vegan by substituting the eggs for chia or flax “eggs”.
 Enjoy the flow of the cooking process!
 Serve warm and maybe pair with a nourishing cup of coffee or tea (if you’re feeling extra cozy).
 Freeze the leftovers as they will stay fresh much longer.
 Happy baking!

 Taylor Goggin is tropical gardener in Florida who gained her skills in cooperative agriculture while work-trading with a World-Wide Opportunities on Organic Farms (WWOOF) program on the Hawaiian Islands.
 She now grows papaya, banana, avocado, fig, tomatoes, and medicinal herbs to make into inventive plant-based recipes.
-Connect with Taylor on Instagram, and read all of her MOTHER EARTH NEWS posts here.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.